 Is your online store ready for the New Year?
-According to Statista, over 2.14 billion consumers globally are expected to buy products online in 2021.
+According to Statista, over 2.14 billion consumers globally were expected to buy products online in 2021.
 As online sales continue to increase, though, so will the competition.
 You can expect to see more online stores selling the same products as yours.
-To stay ahead of the competition and claim your piece of the e-commerce market in 2021, you must embrace the latest trends.
+To stay ahead of the competition and claim your piece of the e-commerce market in 2022, you must embrace the latest trends.

 1) Voice Shopping